chevere/docs/reference/Chevere/Interfaces/Router/RouterInterface.md

 :::

-This method MUST retain the state of the current instance, and return an instance that contains the specified added `$routable`.
+This method MUST retain the state of the current instance, and return an instance that contains the specified added `$route`.

 ---